sinjinablueshirt/reverb_backend/context/design/concepts/UserAuthentication/testing.md/steps/file.0a6486e9.md

       "Logged in user ID should match",
     );
     console.log(
-      `✅ Assertion: User '${userToChangePass}' logged in successfully with initial password.`, );
+      `Assertion: User '${userToChangePass}' logged in successfully with initial password.`, );

     // 3.
 Change the user's password using correct old password